MDC confirms second northern snakehead captured in Missouri

 - Report any sightings of the fish to MDC’s Southeast Regional Office at 573-290-5858.

-MDC reminds the public that importing, exporting, selling, purchasing, or possessing a live northern snakehead in Missouri is illegal.
+MDC reminds the public it is illegal to import, export, sell, purchase, or possess a live northern snakehead in Missouri.
 MDC will continue to monitor its spread in the state.